Wallace grudgingly relives 2020 turmoil in new Netflix doc - NewsBreak

 That was Wallace's attitude Wednesday at Daytona International Speedway, where he deflected questions about his race.

-He’s still the only Black driver at NASCAR’s top level, but 34-year-old Jesse Iwuji, a lieutenant commander in the Navy Reserve, will with plans to run in the second-tier Xfinity Series.
+He's still the only Black driver at NASCAR's top level, but 34-year-old Jesse Iwuji, a lieutenant commander in the Navy Reserve, will become the second fulltime Black driver this season with plans to run in the second-tier Xfinity Series.

 Iwuji co-owns his team alongside Pro Football Hall of Famer Emmitt Smith, who enters NASCAR a year after Jordan and entertainer Pitbull joined the ownership ranks.
 Floyd Mayweather has a car that will attempt to qualify for the Daytona 500, as does NY Racing, a team owned by Black entrepreneur John Cohen.